Red herring

 In the mystery novel A Study in Scarlet, the detective Sherlock Holmes examines a clue which is later revealed to be intentionally misleading.

-A red herring is something that misleads or distracts from a relevant or important question.
+A red herring is something that misleads or distracts from an important question, a relevant argument, or the solving of a mystery or crime.
 It may be either a logical fallacy or a literary device that leads readers or audiences toward a false conclusion.
 A red herring may be used intentionally, as in mystery fiction or as part of rhetorical strategies (e.g., in politics), or may be used in argumentation inadvertently.

-The term was popularized in 1807 by English polemicist William Cobbett, who told a story of having used a strong-smelling smoked fish to divert and distract hounds from chasing a rabbit.
+The expression was popularized in 1807 by the English polemicist William Cobbett, who told a story of having used a strong-smelling smoked herring to divert and distract hounds from chasing a rabbit.

 Logical fallacy

 As an informal fallacy, the red herring falls into a broad class of relevance fallacies.
 Unlike the straw man, which involves a distortion of the other party's position, the red herring is a seemingly plausible, though ultimately irrelevant, diversionary tactic.
 According to the Oxford English Dictionary, a red herring may be intentional or unintentional; it is not necessarily a conscious intent to mislead.

 The expression is mainly used to assert that an argument is not relevant to the issue being discussed.
 For example, "I think we should make the academic requirements stricter for students.
 I recommend you support this because we are in a budget crisis, and we do not want our salaries affected."
 The second sentence, though used to support the first sentence, does not address that topic.